programacion-deduccion-tipo-por-contexto

 let list = ["one", "two", "three"]; // The interpreter infers that 'list' is of type Array

-In Python, variable types are automatically inferred at the time of assignment.
+In Python, variable types are automatically inferred at the moment of assignment.
 It is not necessary to specify the type, as Python is a dynamically typed language.

 number = 42 # Python infers that 'number' is of type int